 Maranacook Community High School is a small, nearly all-white high school in central Maine.
-Lewiston High School, a large urban high school, has a very diverse student body, many of whom are recent immigrants to the United States.
+Lewiston High School is a large urban high school with a very diverse student body, many of whom are recent immigrants to the United States.
 Although these schools are less than 30 miles apart, they are located in very different worlds.
-OBS is facilitating a reciprocal exchange between a cohort of students in each school began in fall 2015 and ended in Spring 2019.
-Beginning as ninth graders in 2015, these students have been working to explore their own identities and tackle fear and prejudice.
-They are participating in conversations and activities that develop understanding and build bonds which transcend social divisions.
-Their work will culminate in projects this year and next to share their knowledge and understanding of each other with a wider audience to promote a more equitable world.
+The first reciprocal exchange between a cohort of students in each school began in fall 2015 and ended in Spring 2019.
+Beginning as ninth graders in 2015, these students worked to explore their own identities and tackle fear and prejudice.
+They participated in conversations and activities that developed understanding and built bonds which transcended social divisions.
+Their work culminated in series of podcasts in which they shared their thoughts about “The New Maine” with a wider audience.

 Indian Island School, Orono Middle School, and Leonard Middle School

-This new partnership started in 2015-2016.
+This partnership started in 2015-2016.
 It brings together middle school-aged youth from three different communities who, despite all living along and being connected by the Penobscot River, harbor stereotypes and misperceptions about each other.
-This exchange initially focused on identity, culture, being an ally, and understanding Native and non-Native communities and their shared histories along the Penobscot River.
-In 2016-17, students worked together to educate themselves and other students about climate change and its effects on us and our planet.
-During the 2017-18 school year, this partnership will be working on what they can do to address unnecessary violence.
+Initially this exchange focused on identity, culture, being an ally, and understanding Native and non-Native communities and their shared histories along the Penobscot River.
+Students then worked together to educate themselves and other students about climate change and its effects on us and our planet.
+In the following year they focused on school safety and what they can do to address unnecessary violence.
 The 2018-2019 cohorts chose to write and perform a song, “These Three Towns,” to express what they had learned in their 3-way OBS partnership and to encourage residents of these three communities to see the strengths of these three towns and the benefits of working together.

 - Indian Island School, Old Town, ME